Woe is upon us! Arggg! Donald Trump is POTUS!

 And the TPP.
 The one thing my country, Singapore, is most concerned with.

-As for the domestic conflicts that have already gripped USA, which so many non-Americans are so furious about, well, please let the Americans work it out themselves.
+As for the domestic conflicts that have already gripped the USA, which so many non-Americans are so furious about, well, I think it might be best to let the Americans work it out themselves.
 Because who else other than they have the right and the power to do so?
 Do you not think the rest of us just complicate the situation, by insisting on involvement?

 World “Leaders” React to Donald Trump

 I don’t intend to write another post on this topic.
 So I’d put this here.